druleton/druleton/bin/README.md

 ### bin/restore
-The `bin/restore` command will list the available backups and let you choose which one to restore.
+The `bin/restore` command will list the available backups from the `backup` directory and let you choose which one to restore.
 It will restore the `/web` directory and the database.

 If there is a working environment: a backup of it will be created before the restore is run.